Education (Research: Master's & Doctorate)

 Career paths – employment opportunities

-M.Ed. in Aboriginal & World Indigenous Educational Studies (AWIES ): part time only, online except for the first summer which is face to face.
+M.Ed. in Aboriginal & World Indigenous Educational Studies (AWIES ): part time, online except for the first summer, minimum 2 years.

 Method of Completion